haroldjose30/AJWeather/README.md

 pin on the city’s coordinates.

 ## Project Structure:
+- The project was divided into layers to avoid mistakes, and guarantee context responsibilities.

 ### AJWeatherApp
+- IOS App, used to configure all dependency and deployment information

 ### AJPresentation
+- XCFramework project responsible for all UI Elements, here are all SwiftUI Pages, Components, ViewModels, and ViewObjects.

 ### AJDomain
+- XCFramework project responsible for business domain rules.
+UseCase and Models will stay here.

 ### AJData
+- XCFramework project responsible for  API requests, local database, repository, and DTOs.

 ### AJHttpClient
+- SPM - Swift Package Manager Project to be an independent component responsible for all HTTP request handlers.
 ### AJDependencyInjection
+- SPM - Swift Package Manager Project to be an independent component responsible for register and resolver dependency injections.

 ## TODO:

-[] Home Page
+- [ ] Home Page
-    [X] Day section - 5 days
+    - [X] Day section - 5 days
-    [] every 3 hour forecast a cell: with Icon, time and temperature [] optional: With coredata, Store the city information for situations where there is not connection [] optional: download and cache icon.
+    - [ ] every 3 hour forecast a cell: with Icon, time and temperature
+    - [ ] optional: With coredata, Store the city information for situations where there is not connection
+    - [ ] optional: download and cache icon.
 Do not bundle it in the App.
-    [] optional: search City bar
+    - [ ] optional: search City bar

-[] optional: Detail City Page
+- [ ] optional: Detail City Page
-    [] detailed view for each city, resent all the info of the city model [] map view with a pin on the city’s coordinates.
+    - [ ] detailed view for each city, resent all the info of the city model
+    - [ ] map view with a pin on the city’s coordinates.

-[] optional: Search City Page
+- [ ] optional: Search City Page

 ## Project Structure Draft: